a-samir97/OOD-java/README.md

 1- Encapsulate what varies.
 2- Code to an interface rather than to an implementation.
 3- Each class in your application should have only one reason to change.

+- When you have a set of properties that vary across objects, use a collection to store those props dynamically.
+- you'll remove lots of method from your classes and avoid having to change your code when new prop are added.

+### Remember
+- Most good designs come from analysis of bad designs
+- Never be a afraid to make mistakes and then change design later.
+This is part from design as software design is iterative process.

+### Cohesive class
+- Cohesion: measure the degree of connectivity among elements of a single module, class or object.
+- the higher cohesion of sofware is, the more well-designed and well-defined.
+- does one thing really well and does not try to do or be something else.